cortexproject/cortex/docs/configuration/config-file-reference.md

     # CLI flag: -blocks-storage.bucket-store.metadata-cache.bucket-index-content-ttl
     [bucket_index_content_ttl: <duration> | default = 5m]

     # Maximum size of bucket index content to cache in bytes.
+Caching will be
+    # skipped if the content exceeds this size.
+This is useful to avoid network
+    # round trip for large content if the configured caching backend has an hard
+    # limit on cached items size (in this case, you should set this limit to the
+    # same limit in the caching backend).
     # CLI flag: -blocks-storage.bucket-store.metadata-cache.bucket-index-max-size-bytes
     [bucket_index_max_size_bytes: <int> | default = 1048576]